Geoc2022/Geoc2022.github.io/README.md

 Todo:
 - fix desmos embeds on mobile
-- finish umbral calculus
-- /about on right side
 - pfp?
-- more desmos
 - email icon?
+- /about on right side
+- add other to homepage

+- Add pages:
-- add TensorFlow.js page
+    - [ ] TensorFlow.js page
+    - [ ] papers to projects
+    - [x] desmos
+    - [ ] update umbral calculus